Program Overview

 Determining Value

-The value of the property shall be the fair market value as determined by a certified property appraiser, County assessed value or an Automated Value Model (AVM).
+The fair market value of the Property shall be the fair market value as determined by a certified property appraiser, County assessed value or an Automated Value Model (AVM).

 Product Eligibility

 Proposed products must meet minimum eligibility requirements.
-There are minimum efficiency and/or other requirements for each type of Eligible Product.
-A list (the “Florida Eligible Products List”) of types of Eligible Products for residential properties and their criteria can be found at www.fortifi.com/resources.
+There are minimum efficiency and/or other requirements for Qualifying Improvement.
+A list (the “Florida Eligible Products List”) of types of Qualifying Improvements for residential properties and their criteria can be found at www.fortifi.com/resources.
 Property Owners should consult with FortiFi to determine whether their proposed products are eligible for Program financing.
-FortiFi may add or delete Eligible Products from the Florida Eligible Products List based on Program requirements, underwriting guidelines and market conditions at any time without notice.
+FortiFi may add or delete Qualifying Improvements from the Florida Eligible Products List based on Program requirements, underwriting guidelines and market conditions at any time without notice.

 Must be New and Affixed